The LXD container hypervisor

 Docker and LXD are complementary, use them both, use them together!

-LXD gives you a classic virtual machine experience with all your administrative processes running there, from sshd to syslog, so LXD feels just like a normal machine.
+LXD gives you a classic virtual machine experience with all your administrative processes running, from sshd to syslog, so LXD feels just like a normal system.
 All the apps work the same way, operations are identical, and of course you can run your Docker processes inside LXD containers.
+LXD is a cheaper, faster and better alternative to KVM, VMware and VirtualBox, for Linux-on-Linux workloads.